ankit7540/H2-PolarizabilityMatrixElements/README.md

 # H2-PolarizabilityMatrixElements
 Set of data and python programs for interpolation (of wavelength dependent polarizability) and computation of the matrix elements(for rovibrational states) within the ground electronic state.

+![integral image][img0]

 This repository contains :
  - Internuclear distance dependent polarizability for molecualr hydrogen